hawcx/hawcx_android_sdk/README.md

 // Later, submit the OTP once the user provides it. hawcxSdk.submitOtpV5(otpFromUser)
 ```

+`baseUrl` should be the customer-specific host Hawcx provisioned for your tenant (for example `https://hawcx-api.hawcx.com`).
+Pass only the scheme + host; the SDK derives `/hc_auth`, `/ha_login`, `/hc_reg`, and other endpoints from it so the same binary works for every dedicated environment.

 - Device registration provisions HKDF salts, wraps Ed25519 keys with Android Keystore, and records metadata via `V5CredentialStore`.
 - Login flows reuse stored state and only request OAuth authorization codes when required.